Paseo Marítimo: Taxi drivers stop drunk driver — a wake-up call for Palma's nightlife

 Aspects often left out of the debate

 First: taxi drivers informally take on the role of law enforcers.
-They know the routes, the peak nights, the regulars — and then face decisions with legal and psychological consequences.
+They know the routes, the peak nights, the regulars — and then face decisions with legal and psychological consequences, a reality also highlighted in Night in Palma: Waking up on the street – what does this mean for taxi safety?.
 Second: nighttime police presence is sporadic.
 During large events or holidays officers are occupied; on other days regular patrols on the exit routes are missing.
 Third: the interaction of bars, clubs and transport is often imbalanced.
 Too few taxi ranks, scarce night buses, expensive rides after main going-out hours — this increases the temptation to use one's own car despite having been drinking.

 Another, less discussed point: the psychological weight of intervening.
 People who act spontaneously often worry about retaliation, legal consequences or physical confrontations.
 That stops many from acting — and leaves the responsibility to those who do anyway.